bdeitte/ghost-on-aws/README.md

 ## Other things to think about

 Plenty more to do as things go forward!
 Make sure you think about how you do updates, to the server pieces and Ghost.
-Pay attention
+Pay attention to the backups, ensure everything keeps occuring as expected.